bright-dev/bright/doc/source/Storage.rst

 ==================
 Storage Attributes
 ==================
-As a daughter class of :class:`BriPy.FCComp`, :class:`Storage` inherits all of the attributes of its parent.
+As a daughter class of :class:`bright.FCComp`, :class:`Storage` inherits all of the attributes of its parent.
 The following is a listing of the additional attributes specific to this class and those modified from the parent.

 .. attribute:: Storage.decay